danielyxie/bitburner/markdown/bitburner.ns.hasrootaccess.md

 ## NS.hasRootAccess() method

-Returns a boolean indicating whether or not the player has root access to the specified target server.
+Check if your have root access on a server.

 <b>Signature:</b>